MBB-team/VBA-toolbox/_wiki/10-simple-rules.md

 Model simulations can (and should) be performed before and after data analysis:

-- before the analysis, simulations are useful to explore what models can and cannot do, under alternative parameter settings.
+- before the analysis, simulations are useful, e.g., to explore what models can and cannot do, under alternative parameter settings.
-- after the analysis, simulations are useful to predict yet unobserved data (maybe under different experimental conditions), e.g., for further experimental validation purposes.
+- after the analysis, simulations are useful, e.g., to check whether models actually predict specific effects of interest.

 > **Tip:** VBA is endowed with specific in-built functions for simulating generative models of any sort.
 In particular, you can simulate data time series using `simulateNLSS.m` or `simulateNLSS_fb.m` (when on-line feedback is required for simulating the system) and eyeball them using `displaySimulations.m`.
 Also, in the context of strong non-linearities, full-fledged Monte-Carlo simulations can be derived with `get_MCMC_predictiveDensity.m` and eyeballed using `plotDensity.m`.